MicrosoftDocs/azure-devops-docs/docs/accounts/rename-team-project.md

 ---
-title: Rename your Team Project | Team Services and TFS
+title: Rename your Team Project | VSTS and TFS
-description: You can rename your team project in Team Services or TFS, and then there are some things you need to do to work with the renamed team project. ms.prod: vs-devops-alm ms.technology: vs-devops-tfs ms.assetid: 23729f9a-9947-4fc1-89b0-07e3b52298ac
+description: You can rename your team project in VSTS or TFS, and then there are some things you need to do to work with the renamed team project. ms.prod: vs-devops-alm ms.technology: vs-devops-tfs ms.assetid: 23729f9a-9947-4fc1-89b0-07e3b52298ac